ashander/ashander.github.io/content/notes/Jobless_recovery.md

 anti-captialist mumbo jumbo, there _is_ something cancerous about a jobless, finance-led recovery.
 One of the hallmarks of cancer is <a href="http://bit.ly/76O6uy">growth-signaling autonomy</a>.
 It would seem that Blankfein's cycle requires jobs.
-Thus a jobless ``recovery'' indicates that the finance sector has developed autonomy from the signals of the labor market.
+Thus a jobless "recovery" indicates that the finance sector has developed autonomy from the signals of the labor market.